Employee Development: How to grow your employees when you can't promote them

 • Gray Ceiling: As people work longer before retiring, it can block younger people from advancing.
 This backup can clog the org chart multiple layers down if it is widespread.

-• Fluid Organization: Whether you work in a flat organization, holocracy, or a company growing so rapidly, there's no defined org chart, a path for promotion may not be clear.
+• Fluid Organization: Whether you work in a flat organization, holacracy, or a company growing so rapidly, there's no defined org chart, a path for promotion may not be clear.

-• Macro economic concerns: In the 2020s, a lot can change fast as we've seen companies go in a matter of weeks from "everything is fine" to rescinding signed job offers and laying off hundreds of staff.
-That can derail even the most well intentioned promotion plan.
+• Macro economic concerns: We've seen companies go in a matter of weeks from "everything is fine" to rescinding signed job offers and laying off hundreds of staff.
+That can derail even the most well-intended promotion plan.

 It would be easy to throw up your hands and give up in any of the above situations, but that would be a shame for you and your team.
 You can do better.